bparanj/crystal/electronics/design/energy.md

 - Battery designs aim to minimize internal resistance and optimize chemical reactions to reduce heat generation.
 - In larger systems, thermal management is crucial to maintain efficiency and safety.

-This interplay between chemical, electrical, and thermal energy is a key consideration in electrical engineering and energy systems design.
-It's why energy efficiency is such an important topic in technology development.
+This interplay between chemical, electrical, and thermal energy is a key consideration in electrical engineering.

 Let's explore how energy is converted in an LED circuit, the production of light.